akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 * Text fields are limited to 255 characters
 :::

-# Discover all transformations
+# Discover operations

-When adding sources to your columns, you can add different transformations.
-For now are available:
+You can use operations to share the most meaningful values for your stakeholders by adapting your PIM values in different ways when exporting them.

+Here are the different types of operations you can add when defining your sources:
-* `Boolean replacement`: Replace the default values of the boolean attribute (for now only available for the `Enabled` system property)
+* `Boolean replacement`: Replace the default values of the boolean attribute with your own value.
+For now, this is only available for the `Enabled` system property
-* `Concatenate`: Concatenate different sources by adding up to 4 of them per column
+* `Concatenate`: Concatenate different sources by displaying up to 4 of them per column
-* `Select labels`: Export the labels of your sources instead of codes
+* `Select labels`: Export the labels of your sources instead of the codes

 We hope that you enjoy working with Tailored Export 101.
 A more advanced version will be released in the coming months, stay tuned!